Probiotics

 Probiotics produce compounds in the gut that lower intestinal pH, which creates a non-favorable environment for harmful invasive bacteria to survive.
 Some probiotics also produce enzymes and B vitamins, which support a healthy digestive system.
 Prebiotics are non-digestible fibers that promote survival and stimulate the growth and activity of probiotics which can improve the host’s health.

 Probiotics are live bacteria with health benefits.
 They provide the human gut with multiple supportive functions.
 Often referred to as "beneficial bacteria," these microorganisms help to digest lactose, protein, regulate bowel motility, and keep the GI tract, in general, functioning optimally.
 Because a majority of our immune system is housed within the digestive tract, maintaining a healthy gut is essential for overall health and wellness.
 There are actually more bacterial cells in the human body than there are human cells!
-Many strains of "good" bacteria exist, but the majority of research has been done on a few selected strains--notably, the Lactobacillus acidophilus and Bifidobacterium bifidum strains.
-Today, consumers...Full Details
+Many strains of "good" bacteria exist, but the majority of research has been done on a few selected strains--notably, the Lactobacillus acidophilus and Bifidobacterium bifidum strains...Full Details